devWhizz/MemoryLane/README.md

 1. Clone the repository from [GitHub](https://github.com/devWhizz/MemoryLane).
 2. Open the project in Xcode.
+3. Contact the app's creator to obtain a valid Google Maps API key
-3. Build and run the app on an emulator or physical iOS device.
+4. Build and run the app on an emulator or physical iOS device.

 <br>